Cookies & Cups > Recipes > Dessert > Cakes > Lemon Chiffon Cake

 I love this cake paired with a simple lemon buttercream, but if buttercream isn’t your thing, here are a few other ideas:

-• Skip the frosting and dust the cake with powdered sugar
+• Skip the frosting and dust the cake with powdered sugar.

-• Serve with a dollop of whipped cream
+• Serve with a dollop of whipped cream and sliced fresh lemons.

 • A Glaze icing drizzled on top would be delicious.
 Just combine 1 1/2 cups of powdered sugar with a little lemon zest and 1 tablespoon of lemon juice.
 Mix until smooth and drizzle on top!